madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 };
 ```

-We loop over all the collections that are defined in `collections.js` and import them into our config file.
+We loop through all the collections that are defined in `collections.js` and import them into our config file.
 You'd now do exactly the same for your filters, transforms, shortcodes, etc.
 If you want to see this method in action, visit the [public repository](https://github.com/hexagoncircle/ryan-mulligan-dev/blob/main/.eleventy.js) of [Ryan Mulligan's personal site](https://ryanmulligan.dev/).

 **Very tidy!**